-This course is for those who teach, or intend to teach, in contexts other than the school classroom, such as churches, non-profit organizations, government, museums, nursing, or business.
-Course content will emphasize principles of curriculum planning, learning theory, and the importance of using a variety of teaching/learning strategies will be emphasized.
+This course is for those who teach, or intend to teach, in contexts other than the school classroom, such as churches, nonprofit organizations, government, museums, nursing, or business.
+Course content will emphasize principles of curriculum planning, learning theory, and pedagogy.
 The course is designed to be highly interactive.
 While the course material is primarily directed toward children and adolescents, there are many applications to adult education.

-The course falls within the Pedagogy and Practice stream of the Youth Ministry Certificate.
-This course is not intended for students planning to enter the B.Ed.
-(AD).
+The course contributes to University Certificates in Education and the Environment and Youth Ministry.
+This course is not intended for students planning to enter the B.Ed